Wednesday 27 to Friday 29 September 2017, ACU North Sydney

 You can find more information about Sydney here to help you plan your visit.

-Standard registations are now open.
+Registations are closing soon!
 Follow the link to register.

 Registrations close on 11 September 2017.